-In our analysis we will consider that $\xi$ is an integer number.
-Because in \eqref{Mod_KG} the spatial differential operator appears in order bigger than unity, the radial solution of it is still given by \eqref{Radial_sol}; however the dispersion relation becomes,
+In our analysis, we assume that $\xi$ is an integer.
+Since in Eq.~\eqref{Mod_KG} the spatial differential operator appears raised to a power greater than unity, the radial solution remains the same as in Eq.~\eqref{Radial_sol}.
+However, the corresponding dispersion relation becomes